ansible/ansible/docs/docsite/rst/network/getting_started/network_differences.rst

 And you use the ``eapi`` variable in your task(s):

 .. code-block:: yaml
-You also need to set the ``network_os`` variable for the specific network platform you are communicating with.

    tasks:
    - name: provider demo with eos
      eos_banner: